 Administrative Proceeding, File No. 3-20724 was filed by the SEC seeking to revoke the registration of each class of the Company's securities registered pursuant to Section 12 of the Exchange Act in January 2022.
-In April of 2022, the SEC Division of Enforcement (the "Division") filed a Motion for Summary Disposition seeking revocation of the registration of the Company's securities.
-The Company plans to file a response to the SEC's motion shortly after the filing of this Form 10-Q and seeks to have the Motion for Summary Disposition dismissed, but there is no assurance that the Company will be successful, and that the registration of the Company's securities will not be revoked.
-In the event the registration of the Company's securities is revoked, the Company will need to file a new Form 10 or Form S-1 registration statement with the SEC and engage a market maker to file a 15c2-11 to have our common stock publicly traded again, which such market maker may decide not to pursue or may be unsuccessful in completing.
-As a result, our securities may not be publicly traded in the future.
+In April of 2022, the SEC Division of Enforcement (the "Division") filed a Motion for Summary Disposition seeking revocation of the registration of the Company's securities and the Company filed a Response to the Motion for Summary Disposition in April 2022.
+On May 5, 2022, the Division filed its Response in Support of its Motion for Summary Disposition.
+On April 18, 2023, the Company was ordered to submit a brief by May 16, 2023, regarding the Company's remedial efforts since these proceedings were instituted.
+The Company submitted the brief, the Division responded to the brief, and we responded to the Division's response on July 28, 2023.
+The ultimate outcome of the proceeding is unknown and could result in the termination of the Exchange Act registration of the Company's securities will not be revoked.
+In the event the registration of the Company's securities is revoked, the Company will need to file a new Form 10 or Form S-1 registration statement with the SEC and engage a market maker to file a 15c2-11, which such market maker may decide not to pursue or may be unsuccessful in completing.
+As a result, our securities may not be publicly-traded in the future.